kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

 - What I learned
     - UI toolkits such as Tailgrid exist such that I can focus on the implementation of the dashboard and not designing every little component
 - Known Issues
     - Web app does not update when files are saved.
-Frontend Docker container must be restarted to se change
+Frontend Docker container must be restarted to see change

 ## 09 October 2025
 - What I did